wormholer/KAP-manual/en/install/adv_install_lb.en.md

 ## Cluster (Load Balance) Deployment
-KAP instance is stateless as all state information is stored in HBase.
+KAP instance is stateless as all state information is stored in HBase or JDBC database.
 So running KAP on multiple node in a cluster is a good practice for better load balance and higher availability.

 ![](images/cluster.png)